SwedishGojira/MiSTer-scripts/README.md

 As the builds on srg320's github are only available for 90 days before they are automatically deleted the script will now use the unstable builds from [MiSTer-unstable-nightlies /
 Saturn_MiSTer](https://github.com/MiSTer-unstable-nightlies/Saturn_MiSTer) as backup.

-## Saturn bios installer scripts
-Small scripts that will download and install the US or JP recommended bios for the Saturn core.

-You only need to install one of the bios, not both.
-Just make sure you set the region in the core settings to the region matching the game you are loading and it should be working.